alan-camilo/100-days-of-code/log.md

 ### Day 6: April 22, 2020

 **Today's Progress**: I fixed some bugs, improved the MVP implementation using data binding, and attached to the pending intent of the alert message the 'tomorrow' tab index.
-No much progress on what really matters on my TODO list.
+No much progress on what really matters in my TODO list.

 **Thoughts**: Intent flags are not that obvious.